primaryobjects/quantum-tunneling/readme.md

 This document is an analysis of the probability of quantum tunneling to occur at various transistor semiconductor barrier sizes with consideration for the current manufacturing process.

 The analysis includes a select data-set of 9 examples by year and semiconductor barrier size.
 The result of the analysis demonstrates insignificant effects from quantum tunneling for recent years.
-However, a quantum tunelling probability of 2.68% begins to appear at year 2025.
+However, a quantum tunneling probability of 2.68% begins to appear at year 2025.

 ## Background